sendgrid/wordpress/readme.txt

 `define('SENDGRID_DISABLE_BUDDYPRESS', '1');`

+If you're trying to send plaintext emails using BuddyPress, keep in mind that by default the whitespace content of those emails is normalized.

+That means that some newlines might be missing if you expect them to be there.

+To disable this functionality, you need to add the following line in your wp-config.php file:

+`define('SENDGRID_DISABLE_BP_NORMALIZE_WHITESPACE', '1');`

 = Can I use shortcodes to customize the subscription confirmation page ? =

 Yes.
 You need to create custom page and select it from the settings page.
 You can place any of these shortcodes in the body of that page.
 Here's an example :